sathomas/jsDataV.is/src/text/ch5/01-library.md

 });
 ```

 As you can see from our data set, some of the plays have a single year as their date, while others have a range of years (two dates separated by a dash).
 To set the date range for Chronoline.js, we check for a dash on line 4.
 If one is present, we split the date string at that dash and set a multi-year range in line 6.
-Otherwise we set the range to a single year in line 8.
+Otherwise we set the range to a single year in line 9.

-> Recall that the JavaScript `Date()` object numbers months from `0` rather than `1`.
+> Recall that the JavaScript `Date()` object numbers months beginning with the value `0` rather than `1`.

 ``` {.javascript .numberLines}
 var events = $.map(plays, function(play) {